Hollywood actors could join its striking writers. here's why - ExBulletin

 WHAT EFFECT WOULD THE COMBINED STRIKES HAVE FOR VIEWERS?

-The writers’ strike had a almost instantaneous effect on late night network talk shows including NBC The Tonight Show Starring Jimmy Fallon, ABCs jimmy kimmel Live! and CBS The Late Show With Stephen Colbert, all of which went on hiatus immediately.
+The writers’ strike had an almost instantaneous effect on the network’s late-night talk shows, including NBC’s The Tonight Show Starring Jimmy Fallon, ABC’s Jimmy Kimmel Live! and CBS The Late Show With Stephen Colbert,” all of which went on hiatus immediately.
 Saturday Night Live has removed its final three episodes of the season.

-Streaming menus on Netflix or Amazon Prime Video won’t show any immediate difference, though fans of those outlet original series may have to wait longer for their favorites to return.
+Streaming menus on Netflix or Amazon Prime Video won’t show any immediate difference, though fans of the original series at those outlets may have to wait longer for their favorites to return.

 Exceptions would be productions set outside of the United States.
 And reality shows, game shows, and most daytime talk shows likely won’t be affected.

-The two strikes also cast doubt on the viability of the Emmy Awardswhose nominations are due to be announced on July 12 before a ceremony in September, although the Tony Award And BET Rewards managed to continue the broadcasts despite the writers’ strike.
+The two strikes also cast doubt on the viability of the Emmy Awards, whose nominations are expected to be announced on July 12 before a ceremony in September, although the Tony Awards and BET Awards have managed to continue despite the writers’ strike.

 WHAT’S UP WITH THE WRITERS?

-THE writers’ strike experienced persistent picketing and some large gatherings for two months, but for the moment no movement.
+The writers’ strike has seen persistent picketing and a few large rallies for two months, but so far no movement.
 There are no ongoing negotiations between the strikers and the Alliance of Film and TV Producers, which represents studios, streamers and production companies in all industry union negotiations.
 The longest previous writers’ strike, in 1988, lasted five months.

 Along with the issues they have in common with the cast, the writers are particularly concerned about the shrinking staff used in the shows, which they call mini-rooms.
 They meant a lot less work and a lot less guarantees of future work.